KathrynLaing/DQ-Pruning/README.md

 # Result Plots
 For each `n` and `d` combination, each of the 13 dominance testing functions are used to answer a set of 1000 dominance queries and outcomes considered and times elapsed is recorded in each instance.
 We have averaged these results over the 1000 queries, giving us 4 data sets: Binary CP-nets - Outcomes Considered, Binary CP-nets - Time Elapsed, Multivalued CP-nets - Outcomes Considered, Multivalued CP-nets - Time Elapsed.
 Each data set has an average value for each dominance testing function, for each value of `n`.
 These are plotted on the graphs in `Result Plots`.

+Each data set is presented over three plots.
+The prefix of the PDF identifies which data set it is for (`Binary-Outcomes`,`Binary-Time`, `Multivalued-Outcomes`,`Multivalued-Time`).
+Each data set has three plots, with the title suffixes `-Single`, `-Pairs`, and `-Triples`.
+The `Single` plot shows the performance of the single pruning methods (Rank, Penalty, Suffix Fixing), with all possible leaf prioritisations.
+This plot is given on a log scale to preserve legibility.
+The `Pairs` plot shows the performance of all pairwise combinations (Rank + Penalty, Penalty + Suffix Fixing, Rank + Suffix Fixing), with all possible leaf prioritisations.
+The `Triples` plot shows the performance of the dominance testing function that used all three pruning measures.
+Some functions appear in multiple plots so that performance can be compared between different plots.

+The shaded areas in the plot represent +/-standard error intervals.
+For a discussion of the variability represented by this interval, we refer you to ARXIV LINK.
+In the `Single` plot, it is the standard error interval of the 'Rank Pruning with Rank + Difference Prioritisation' function.
+In the `Pairs` plot, it is the standard error interval of the 'Rank Pruning + Suffix Fixing with Rank Prioritisation' function.
+In the `Triples` plot, it is the standard error interval of the 'Penalty Pruning + Rank Pruning +Suffix Fixing with Penalty Prioritisation' function.

+For a discussion of these results, please consult ARXIV LINK.
+The additional results presented here (as opposed to in the paper) provide a comparison of the same pruning method when tested with different prioritisation techniques.
+For the functions where prioritisation was allowed to vary, rank prioritsation performs better than penalty prioritisation which in turn performs better than rank + difference prioritisation in the majority of cases for these results.
+This is why, for all such functions, the rank prioritisation case is presented in ARXIV LINK as the optimal prioritisation choice.
+However, this relative performance of the different prioritisations is not always the case.
+Further, the difference made to performance by switching prioritisation method is generally not significant.
+Thus, from these results, we do not feel able to conclude that one prioritisation choice is better than another in general.

+**ACKNOWLEDGEMENTS**\
+The work of K. Laing was supported by a University of Leeds Research Scholarship.
+This work was undertaken on ARC3, part of the High Performance Computing facilities at the University of Leeds, UK.

 **REFERENCES**\
 Allen, T.E., Goldsmith, G., Justice, H.E., Mattei, N., and Raines, K. (2016).
 Generating CP-nets Uniformly at Random. *Proc. of 30th Annual Converence of the Association for the Advancement of Artificial Intelligence*, pages 872-878, Arizona, USA.